batdowg/cbs/CONTEXT.md

 ## 3.6 Clients (if present)
 - `clients`, `client_locations` and linkage tables as per migrations.
+- Admins may delete clients only when no sessions reference them.
+Successful deletes flash confirmation; attempts with related records respond with a 4xx and surface the existing “Cannot delete client with sessions” or integrity error message.

 ## 3.7 Attendance storage & endpoints
 - Table: `participant_attendance` (`session_id`, `participant_id`, `day_index`, `attended` boolean default `false`, timestamps).
 Unique per `(session_id, participant_id, day_index)` with cascade deletes tied to sessions/participants.